- Are You Drinking Enough Water? HOT

 Swimming and Chlorine: How to Protect Your Skin, Hair, and Health

-Water is one of the most important things for our bodies.
+Water in its most natural and purest form is one of the most important things for our bodies.
 In it's most natural and purest form that is.
 With that in mind, one could think that swimming -- immersing oneself in a pool of water-- is a healthy thing.
 The health benefits of swimming are wonderful.
 However, the very things put in water to protect us from infection are responsible for some adverse effects on our skin, hair and even teeth.
-The primary enemy?
-Chlorine, a gaseous greenish-yellow element used for its disinfecting power.
-There are ways to combat this, as explained below.
+The name of that very enemy against us is – Chlorine.